STTDAnonymous/STTD/README.md

-This is a Pytorch implementation of the four paper:
+This is a Pytorch implementation of the following paper:

 # Papers
-#### [1] Uncertainty Quantification of Sparse Travel Demand Prediction with Spatial-Temporal Graph Neural Networks
-#### [2] STTD: Uncertainty Quantification via Spatial-Temporal Tweedie Model for Zero-inflated and Long-tail Travel Demand Prediction
-#### [3] Spatiotemporal Graph Neural Networks with Uncertainty Quantification for Traffic Incident Risk Prediction
+#### [🧩] Spatiotemporal Graph Neural Networks with Uncertainty Quantification for Traffic Incident Risk Prediction
-#### [4] Uncertainty Quantification in the Road-level Traffic Risk Prediction by Spatial-Temporal Zero-Inflated Negative Binomial Graph Neural Network(STZINB-GNN)

 # The Code